Scaling limits of random normal matrix processes at singular boundary points: Abstract

 \section{Abstract}

-We study scaling limits for random normal eigenvalue ensembles near certain types of singular points of the droplet.
-In particular, we prove existence of new types of determinantal point fields, which differ from those which can appear at a regular boundary point.
+We introduce a method for taking microscopic limits of normal matrix ensembles and apply it to study the behaviour near certain types of singular points on the boundary of the droplet.
+Our investigation includes ensembles without restrictions near the boundary, as well as hard edge ensembles, where the eigenvalues are confined to the droplet.
+We establish in both cases existence of new types of determinantal point fields, which differ from those which can appear at a regular boundary point, or in the bulk.

-The method of rescaled Ward identities was introduced in the paper \cite{AKM}, where the main focus was on the case of scaling limits at a regular boundary point of the droplet.
-In this note, we will apply the same method to obtain results about scaling limits near certain types of \textit{singular} boundary points, i.e. cusps and double points.
+The method of rescaled Ward identities was introduced in \cite{AKM}, where the main focus was on scaling limits of normal matrix eigenvalue ensembles near a regular boundary point of the droplet.
+In this note, we apply similar methods and study scaling limits near \textit{singular} boundary points, which may be cusps, double points, crossing points, and possibly other types.

-Recall that, in the random normal matrix model, we are given a suitable real-valued function $Q$, called the "potential''.
-We consider configurations (or "systems'') $\{\zeta_j\}_1^n$ of points in $\C$, having the interpretation of identical point charges subject to the external field $Q$.
-The energy of the system is defined to be
+In the normal matrix model, we start with a suitable real-valued function $Q$, which we call the potential.
+We consider random configurations (or systems) $\{\zeta_j\}_1^n$ of points in $\C$, having the interpretation of identical point charges subject to the external field $nQ$.
+The system is picked with respect to the probability measure $\Prob_n$ on $\C^n$ given by